super-useful/things/README.md

 ### pseudo-elements

 - trying to access the `content` of a pseudo-element using `getComputedStyle( element:HTMLElement, pseudo:String )` when the pseudo-element is `display : none;` will return empty string `""`, regardless of what content is actually inside the pseudo element in your stylesheet.
+- firefox <= 29.0.1 counts the first character of any generated content in an element's `:before` pseudo-element as its `:first-letter`, chrome ~34 does not.

 ### stacking contexts